PKU-YuanGroup/WISE/README.md

 This repository is the official implementation of [WISE]([[https://arxiv.org/abs](https://arxiv.org/abs/2503.07265)]((https://arxiv.org/abs/2503.07265))).

 ## 💡 News
-- 2025/5/24: We've collected some common questions and will be updating our code and documentation next week to provide you with a clearer evaluation.
-Feel free to email niuyuwei04@gmail.com with any comments!
+- 2025/5/24: We have collected some feedback and updated our code.
+If you have any questions or comments, feel free to email us at [niuyuwei04@gmail.com](mailto:niuyuwei04@gmail.com)!
 - 2025/3/11: We release our paper at [https://arxiv.org/abs/wise](https://arxiv.org/abs/2503.07265).
 - 2025/3/10: We have released the codes and data.